 One of the oldest players in the e-signing space, Foxit Software has been around since 2001 as a developer of PDF software products.

-This toolkit is ideal for teams who want PDF editing and e-signing tools that work seamlessly together, either through online or desktop modes.
+This toolkit is ideal for teams that want PDF editing and e-signing tools that work seamlessly together, either through online or desktop modes.

-Strictly from the perspective of e-signing, Foxit’s e-signature capture process follows a similar workflow to what you’ll find with most other platforms.
+Strictly from the perspective of e-signing, Foxit’s eSignature capture process follows a workflow similar to that of most other platforms.

 Users will convert uploaded documents to PDF, prepare them for signing, define roles, and send documents for e-signing.